 Teachers often use TED Talks in the classroom to introduce a lesson topic or to frame a student discussion.
-Below are 10 TED Talks about race in America — curated by TED-Ed upon educator request — that teachers may find useful in the classroom:
+Here are 10 TED Talks about race in America that teachers may find useful for starting difficult conversations in the classroom: